willyywt/willyywt.github.io/_posts/2022-03-08-using-yggdrasil-network-virtual-mesh-ipv6-network.md

 <!-- This Source Code Form is subject to the terms of the Mozilla Public
    - License, v.
 2.0.
 If a copy of the MPL was not distributed with this
    - file, You can obtain one at https://mozilla.org/MPL/2.0/. -->
 Yggdrasil is a easy way to connect different devices together.
 Each device has IPV6 address generated from their cryptographic keys, connect to known nodes on their configuration file, and use a tree-like routing scheme.
 Yggdrasil is also a superior TCP-over-TCP implementation [suppressing traditional OpenVPN and SSH forwarding](https://yggdrasil-network.github.io/2018/07/15/remote-access.html).
-Currently I use yggdrasil with several network applications, most notabaly [KDEConnect](https://kdeconnect.kde.org/).
+Currently I use yggdrasil with several network applications, most notabaly [KDEConnect](https://kdeconnect.kde.org/) and [Syncthing](https://syncthing.net/).

 ## Yggdrasil Network
 The yggdrasil network is a virtual, layered mesh IPV6 network with a special routing scheme for mesh network.